Loneliness and social relationships – 14 tips to connect with others

 2. Forget comparison

 It’s easy to compare ourselves to others and feel like we’re falling short in the friendship department.
 However, quality and enjoyment matter more than the number of friends we have.
-We can savour the moments of connection, wherever and whenever we find them.
+We can savour the moments of connection wherever and whenever we find them.

 3. Expect change

 Circumstances can leave us vulnerable to a sense of isolation.
-Relationships shift over time and we may lose touch with friends who were once important.
+Relationships shift over time, and we may lose touch with friends who were once important.
 Accepting change as normal can help you adjust.

 4. Tolerate discomfort

-Social anxiety can lead to avoidance of socialising, which can perpetuate loneliness.
+Anxiety can lead to avoidance of socialising, which can perpetuate loneliness.
 Remember that awkwardness does not mean that you’re doing anything wrong.
 Reach out to others, and with time, your social skills will improve.

 5. Listen well